truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 {{< expand "Adding VDEV Examples" "v" >}}
 * To make a striped mirror, add the same number of drives to extend a ZFS mirror.
   For example, you start with ten available drives.
 Begin by creating a mirror of two drives, and then extending the mirror by adding another mirror of two drives.
 Repeat this three more times until you add all ten drives.
-* To make a stripe of two RAIDZ1 VDEVs (similar to RAID 50 on a hardware controller), add another three drives to extend the three-drive RAIDZ1.
+* To make a stripe of two 3-drive RAIDZ1 VDEVs (similar to RAID 50 on a hardware controller), add another three drives as a new RAIDZ1 VDEV to existing single 3-drive RAIDZ1 VDEV pool.
-* To make a stripe of RAIDZ2 VDEVs (similar to RAID 60 on a hardware controller), add another four drives to extend the four-drive RAIDZ2.
+* To make a stripe of two 6-disk RAIDZ2 VDEVs (similar to RAID 60 on a hardware controller), add another six drives as a new RAIDZ2 VDEV to existing single 6-drive RAIDZ2 VDEV pool.
 {{< /expand >}}

 To add a VDEV to a pool: